 Also, with uStudio’s enterprise-secure solution, audio and video podcasts can be restricted by location, department, seniority and more.
 One training lesson might be best for only one subset or sales team of your organization.
 With audience segmentation, employers can make sure they are providing the most targeted and useful training content for their workers.

 Private podcasts promote group collaboration and allow employees to download, like and share a podcast episode with their fellow co-workers.
 Get your employees more excited about their training material by letting them be a part of your strategy, including asking them to submit topic suggestions or questions for an episode host.
 You could even ask internal champions to host their own episode and share real-life scenarios that they’ve experienced on the sales floor that could benefit others.
 Not only can you add video testimonials as part of the curriculum, but you can also drive interaction post-viewing and embed links in the podcast episode description to downloadable examples or videos for additional learning.
 Also, the best video platforms have an interactive layer that you can use to let eLearners work together, immersed in a stream of social discussions, encouragement, and guidance.

 Delivers Just-in-Time Training

 Private podcasting is ideal for getting important messages out quickly.
 Contextual content is extremely valuable especially when delivered or triggered in a timely manner.
 Also, live audio podcasts are a much better way to get remote workers ‘dialed in’ to important company meetings and announcements.
 Now, your mobile workforce can listen to conference calls, company meetings, and live updates by simply tapping the uStudio app.
 If there is a relevant live event in progress, they can listen to it conveniently from anywhere.
+Online video platforms also have direct integration with many systems, i.e. your CRM solution, so that you can serve up real-time videos relevant to either a deal or a current event.
 This significantly improves views and gets your team on the same page.

 Best for Millennials